 “Babyteeth,” to put it lightly, has a lot going on.
-With her feature debut (one of only two films directed by women in the Venice main competition), Australian theatre-television director Shannon Murphy swings for the fences.
+With her feature debut (one of only two films directed by women in the main competition at last year’s Venice Film Festival), Australian theatre-television director Shannon Murphy swings for the fences.
 She whips up a candy-colored dramedy that toggles between tear-jerky terminal illness melodrama, Y.A.-friendly opposites-attract love story, and tongue-in-cheek appraisal of middle-aged malaise — all while giving the various strands the same quirky coat of paint.

 Does it all work?
 Not quite, but you can’t fault a film for its ambition, least of all one that does manage to bring it all together for a deeply moving home stretch.

 Like its bewigged main character, “Babyteeth” tries on a number of looks over its two-hour runtime.
 Some fit better than others, and if the film eventually settles on that which works best, it takes some time to get there.